ibm-cloud-docs/secrets-manager/add-secret.md

 {: curl}

-If you're using the [{{site.data.keyword.secrets-manager_short}} Node.js SDK](https://github.com/IBM/secrets-manager-nodejs-sdk){: external}, you can call the `createSecret(params)` method create and store an arbitrary secret.
+If you're using the [{{site.data.keyword.secrets-manager_short}} Node.js SDK](https://github.com/IBM/secrets-manager-nodejs-sdk){: external}, you can call the `createSecret(params)` method to create and store an arbitrary secret.
 The following code shows an example call.
 {: javascript}